MicroFocus/fortify-issue-manager/README.md

 ### fortify-issue-manager-cli-image
 This module builds a Docker image for the command-line interface, potentially allowing for simpler usage in some environments.

-Here is an example command:
+Here is an example command specific to Octane:

 ```
 docker container run --rm \